Citroën ë-C4 review

 Engine, 0-60mph and gearbox

-Most Citroën ë-C4s come with a 134bhp motor and a battery with a usable capacity of 46.3kWh.
-That's quite a bit smaller than the VW ID.3 Pro Performance’s 58kWh battery, and is the reason the ë-C4’s official range is just 219 to 221 miles depending on the trim.
+The entry-level Citroën ë-C4 comes with a 134bhp motor and a battery with a usable capacity of 46.3kWh.
+Its official range is just 219 to 221 miles (depending on the trim) – less than for the entry-level VW ID 3 (241 miles).

 That’s fine for nipping around town, but if you want to go further afield, you might want to swap to the top-spec version’s 50.8kWh battery.
-That increases the official range to 260 miles – better, but still not a patch on the MG4 Extended Range, which can officially travel more than 300 miles.
+That increases the official range to 260 miles – better, but still a step below the MG4 Long Range (281 miles).
+The entry-level Kia EV3 manages 270 miles officially.

 Suspension and ride comfort